sarahvastani/portfolio/README.md

 # Sarah Vastani

-Computational biologist and data scientist with experience in machine learning, bioinformatics, structural biology, and biological data analysis.
-I develop reproducible computational workflows using Python, R, Linux/HPC environments, and machine learning approaches to investigate complex biological systems.
-My work combines computational modeling with experimental validation in molecular biology, including bacterial genetics, microscopy, and protein characterization.
+Computational biologist with expertise in machine learning, statistical modeling, and data science approaches for biological data analysis.
+Experienced in developing reproducible Python/R workflows, building predictive models, and analyzing complex datasets using machine learning approaches, high-performance computing, and data-driven methods.
+Skilled in integrating computational analyses with experimental research, with experience in bioinformatics, molecular biology, and scientific communication.
+Co-author on peer-reviewed publications.

 ## Contact Information